nablarch/nablarch-document/en/examples/01/index.rst

 ------------
 Summary
 ------------
-Provide an implementation sample of the function to perform user authentication (authentication by user ID and password) in Web application.
+Provide an implementation sample of the function to perform user authentication (authentication by user ID and password) in web application.

 This sample is intended to be used in a business process [#auth_action]_  that executes login process.